Charles Balmain

 Overview

-Charles Balmain is a partner in the Global Commercial Litigation Practice.
-He brings a strong international perspective to formal court or arbitral proceedings, representing clients in precedent-setting disputes before the English courts and in multiple offshore jurisdictions, as well as in numerous international arbitrations, principally conducted under ICC or LCIA rules.
+Charles is a partner with a strong international perspective, he acts for clients in disputes before the English courts as well as in multiple offshore jurisdictions, and in international arbitrations, principally conducted under ICC or LCIA rules.

 Praised by clients for his 'enormous versatility paired with impeccable judgement', he is listed as a Leading Individual for Commercial Litigation by Legal 500 UK, is recommended for Banking Litigation and Competition Litigation, and is noted as 'a smooth operator, with consummate client skills.
 He is a strategic thinker with an excellent manner'.
 He is also ranked by Chambers for Competition Litigation, and commended as having 'good strategic nous' and being 'very efficient at running large-scale litigation with teams co-ordinated across multiple jurisdictions.'